PrinciplesofRobotAutonomy/CourseMaterials/README.md

 # AA 274 Course Materials
-An aggregation of links to course materials for the AA 274 set of courses at Stanford, primarily taught by Prof. Marco Pavone .
+An aggregation of links to course materials for the AA 274 set of courses at Stanford, primarily taught by Prof. Marco Pavone.

 ## AA 274A: Principles of Robot Autonomy I